 How Does The Sherp ATV Compare To The FatTruck™?

 You have probably seen the Sherp ATV and the FatTruck™ 2.8C and wondered what some of the differences might be.
 You might be looking at the price tag thinking you can save a few bucks with the FatTruck™ and get the same performance, but you would be wrong.
+A prospect recently reported being quoted $170,000 for a FatTruck fully equipped!
+A comparable Sherp Pro XT is generally $145,000.

 The Sherp ATV out performs the FatTruck™ in several key areas that make the price difference melt away.
 When looking at performance verse technical specifications, there are some obvious advantages to the Sherp Pro XT.